 The same over-the-counter (OTC) medications that treat fever – acetaminophen and ibuprofen – also relieve headaches, body aches, and a sore throat.
 If congestion is bothering you, you can try a decongestant or nasal spray to break up the mucus.

-You may not feel very hungry, as your body directs energy to fighting a virus, rather than digesting food.
+You may not feel very hungry, as your body directs energy to fighting the virus rather than digesting food.
 You might prefer to eat small amounts of easy-to-digest foods, like soup, Jell-O, or apple sauce, rather than a large meal.
 If you live alone, ask a friend to drop off such food items, as well as any OTC medications you might need.

 Days Four to Seven of Symptoms

 Many people find their symptoms get better around day four.
-People who don’t experience any complications from the flu should recover in about a week.
+Those who don’t experience any complications from the flu should recover in about a week.

-If you received a flu vaccination, your recovery time will likely be faster and symptoms more mild.
+If you received a flu vaccination, your recovery time will likely be faster and your symptoms milder.
 While flu vaccination doesn’t always prevent infection, it primes the immune system to recognize and fight the flu more quickly.